-The new Pauline Gandel Children’s Gallery at Melbourne Museum is open after a complete redevelopment that has resulted in a world-class immersive learning and play experience.
+The Pauline Gandel Children’s Gallery at Melbourne Museum is a world-class immersive learning and play experience.

 Children can enter through a child-sized tunnel, past a 1/3-scale steam engine and railway-style tiling and soundscape.